graytowne/caser/README.md

 # Caser

-A Matlab implementation of Convolutional Sequence Embedding Recommendation Model (Caser) :
+A Matlab implementation of Convolutional Sequence Embedding Recommendation Model (Caser) from paper:

-Personalized Top-N Sequential Recommendation via Convolutional Sequence Embedding (WSDM '18)
+*Personalized Top-N Sequential Recommendation via Convolutional Sequence Embedding, Jiaxi Tang and Ke Wang , WSDM '18*

-*Note: I strongly suggest to use the PyTorch version here, as it has better readability and reproducibility.*
+*Note: I strongly suggest to use the PyTorch version [here](https://github.com/graytowne/caser_pytorch), as it has better readability and reproducibility.*

 # Requirements
 * Matlab R2015 +